 Subparameter Asymptote is optional, but it is not permitted for S-parameters (it is only allowed for Y and Z-parameters).
+Asymptote corresponds to G in the equation above.
 In Y and Z-parameter models it may be present (or absent) within any number of [Begin Pole-Residue Data] / [End Pole-Residue Data] keyword pairs.
-Asymptote defines the factor K used in the asymptotic component K*(i*frequency) that linearly grows with frequency, where i = √(-1), and K = (2*π)*Linf, where Linf is an equivalent inductance for Z-parameters, or K = (2*π)*Cinf, where Cinf is an equivalent capacitance for Y-parameters.
-Since frequency is defined in Hz, the coefficient K has the unit of henry/Hz for Z-parameters and farad/Hz for Y-parameters.
-The unit for the asymptotic component K*(i*frequency) is ohms for Z-parameters and siemens (1/ohms) for Y-parameters.
+If it is not present, its value is assumed to be zero.
+Asymptote defines the factor G used in the asymptotic component G*(i*frequency) that linearly grows with frequency, where G = (2*π)*Linf, where Linf is an equivalent inductance for Z-parameters, or G = (2*π)*Cinf, where Cinf is an equivalent capacitance for Y-parameters.
+Since frequency is defined in Hz, the coefficient G has the unit of 2*π*farad or siemens/Hz for Y-parameters, or 2*π*henry or ohm/Hz for Z-parameters.
+The unit for the asymptotic component G*(i*frequency) is ohm for Z-parameters and siemens (1/ohm) for Y-parameters.

-Subparameter Residue_at_infinity is required.
-It defines the value of A1m, the normalized residue for the real pole αm at infinity.
-The unit for Residue_at_infinity depends on the parameter type.
+Subparameter Constant_at_infinity is optional.
+Constant_at_infinity corresponds to H0 in the equation above.
+It may be present (or absent) within any number of [Begin Pole-Residue Data] / [End Pole-Residue Data] keyword pairs.
+If it is not present, its value is assumed to be zero.
+The unit for Constant_at_infinity depends on the parameter type.
 For S-parameters it is unitless, for Z-parameters it is ohms, for Y-parameters it is siemens (1/ohms).

 The Number_of_data_lines subparameter is required.
 The value of Number_of_data_lines is equal to the number of pole-residue data lines that follow.
+It is permissible to have no data lines, in which case the value of Number_of_data_lines shall be zero.
 The value of Number_of_data_lines is not required to be the same for each [Begin Pole-Residue Data] / [End Pole-Residue Data] keyword pair in a given model file.
-The Number_of_data_lines subparameter is followed by the pole-residue data lines.
-Each line contains four numbers corresponding to αm, ωm, A1m and A2m, as described above.
+The Number_of_data_lines subparameter within the [Begin Pole-Residue Data] / [End Pole-Residue Data] keyword pair is followed by the pole-residue data lines (if present) and is terminated by the [End Pole-Residue Data] keyword.
+Each data line contains four numbers corresponding to αm, ωm, Am and Bm, as described above.

 Keyword: [End Pole-Residue Data]